 For detailed information on eligibility and the selection procedure, please refer to the Awards Regulations.

 Deadline for receipt of nominations for The ESB Clinical Biomechanics award is coincident with the closing date for abstract submission for the ESB Congress.
 In order to enter the competition, applicants must apply using the online tool during the abstract submission process.
 Nominations must be presented from an ESB member, who must also be first author of the abstract.
-If the abstract is accepted for WCB-2018, applications will automatically be taken into consideration and the abstract will enter the reviewing phase for this award.
+To qualify for the award, the conference management team will need to check your eligibility against the ESB membership database, and may share information you provide to the conference with the ESB, in order to do this.

 —————————– CONGRATULATIONS! —————————–